Monstrous M-theory: Introduction

-With Witten's proposal \cite{witten95} that M-theory unifies all the ten-dimensional string theories with $\mathcal{N}=1$ supergravity in $D=10+1$ , Horowitz and Susskind argued \cite{bMtheory} there exists a bosonic M-theory in $D=26+1$ that reduces to the bosonic string upon compactification.
-As the Monster has a string theoretic interpretation in $ D=25+1$ \cite{bimonster,moonmod,genusz}, it is also natural to consider its action on fields from $D=26+1$.
-Support for this is found from bosonic M-theory's 2-brane near horizon geometry $AdS_{4}\times S^{23}$, discussed by Horowitz and Susskind as an evidence for a $2+1$ CFT dual with global $ SO_{24}$ symmetry \cite{bMtheory}.
-Noting that the automorphism group of the Leech lattice, the Conway group $Co_{0}$ \cite{conwaybook,wilsonLeech}, is a maximal finite subgroup of $SO_{24}$, and its $\mathbb{Z}_{2}$ quotient $ Co_{1}$ is a maximal subgroup of the Monster \cite{conwaybook,flm}, this provides a means to realize Monstrous symmetry as a finite subgroup of R-symmetry from $D=26+1$ \cite{wmtheory}.
+With Witten's proposal \cite{witten95} that M-theory unifies all the ten-dimensional string theories with $\mathcal{N}=1$ supergravity in $D=10+1$ space-time dimensions, Horowitz and Susskind argued \cite{bMtheory} there exists a bosonic M-theory in $D=26+1$ that reduces to the bosonic string in $ 25+1$ upon compactification.
+As the Monster group has a string theoretic interpretation in $D=25+1$ \cite{bimonster,moonmod,genusz}, it is also natural to consider its action on fields from $D=26+1$; support for this is found from bosonic M-theory's M2-brane near horizon geometry $AdS_{4}\times S^{23}$, discussed by Horowitz and Susskind as an evidence for a dual $2+1$ CFT with global $SO_{24}$ symmetry \cite{bMtheory}.
+By observing that the automorphism group of the Leech lattice $\Lambda _{24}$, the Conway group $ Co_{0}$ \cite{conwaybook,wilsonLeech}, is a maximal finite subgroup of $ SO_{24}$, and its $\mathbb{Z}_{2}$ quotient $Co_{1}\simeq Co_{0}/\mathbb{Z} _{2}$ is a maximal subgroup of the Monster \cite{conwaybook,flm}, it is possible to realize some Monstrous symmetry as a finite subgroup of $ \mathcal{R}$-symmetry in $26+1$ dimensions \cite{wmtheory}.